All About the Ferber Method Sleep Training Technique

 What Is the Ferber Method?

-If you’re unfamiliar with the Ferber method of sleep training, it’s helpful to know that this is a strategy that’s closely associated with pediatric sleep expert Richard Ferber, M.D., who, along with other experts, suggests that babies can learn to soothe themselves to sleep when parents follow certain guidelines.
+If you’re unfamiliar with Ferber sleep training, it’s helpful to know that this is a strategy closely associated with pediatric sleep expert Richard Ferber, M. D., who, along with other experts, suggests that babies can learn to soothe themselves to sleep when parents follow certain guidelines.
 Some parents refer to the technique as “Ferberizing” your baby.

 Another well-known name for the strategy is Graduated Crying-It-Out.
 Just as the name indicates, you gradually let your baby “cry it out” to fall asleep.
 But unlike the full crying-it-out method, you’ll still respond to your baby’s cries throughout the night.
-However, you’ll slowly increase the intervals between response times and allow your baby to cry, which is believed to help them learn to fall asleep on their own in time.
+However, you’ll slowly increase the intervals between response times and allow your baby to cry, which is believed to help them learn to fall asleep on their own over time.

 You’ll start small, just letting your baby cry for a couple of minutes before checking on them.
-Then, as the night goes on, you’ll gradually increase the time you wait before you respond to your baby’s crying, but waiting no longer than 10 minutes.
+Then, as the night goes on, you’ll gradually increase the time you wait before you respond to your baby’s crying, but wait no longer than 10 minutes.

 Follow your standard bedtime routine.
 To start, you’ll put your baby down in their crib after their normal bedtime routine, say goodnight, and leave the room.

 Complete the first interval.
-If your baby starts crying, let your baby cry for just a few minutes before going to briefly check on them.
+If your baby starts crying, let your baby cry for just a couple of minutes before going to briefly check on them.
 Soothe your crying baby by reassuring them that you’re just in the next room, that you love them, and that it’s time to sleep.
 Then, leave the room again.

 Increase the interval.
 If your baby starts crying again, wait a little longer, such as five minutes, and then go check on them.
 Keep the room dim and your voice quiet, speaking no more than you have to when reassuring your baby.
-You can give your little one a comforting pat but try not to pick them up.
+You can give your little one a comforting pat, but try not to pick them up.

 Continue lengthening the intervals.
 Depending on your baby's specific needs and temperament, you have some flexibility in the length of intervals.
 However, keep the longest interval (before starting over again) to no longer than 10 minutes.